NETW0RKFR0G/Synergy/README.md

 4. Looks like some trigger in the campaign is just not triggering.
--The NPC blocking the door so we can go out of the arena -The interupter you need to activate with  the key card isnt activating
+-The NPC blocking the door so we can go out of the arena (FIXED) -The interupter you need to activate with  the key card isnt activating (FIXED)

+5. Creating an all in one exec file.